Scientific community metaphor: Current applications

 Some developments in hardware and software technology for the Internet are being applied in light of the scientific community metaphor.

 Legal concerns (e.g., HIPAA, Sarbanes-Oxley, "The Books and Records Rules" in SEC Rule 17a-3/4 and "Design Criteria Standard for Electronic Records Management Software Applications" in DOD 5015.2 in the U.S.) are leading organizations to store information monotonically forever.
 It has just now become less costly in many cases to store information on magnetic disk than on tape.
 With increasing storage capacity, sites can monotonically record what they read from the Internet as well as monotonically recording their own operations.

-Search engines currently provide rudimentary access to all this information.
-Future systems will provide interactive question answering broadly conceived that will make all this information much more useful.
+Information is predominantly retrieved via search engines currently.
+New systems focused around conversational artificial intelligence are being developed, to facilitate question answering.

 Massive concurrency (i.e., Web services and multi-core computer architectures) lies in the future posing enormous challenges and opportunities for the scientific community metaphor.
 In particular, the scientific community metaphor is being used in client cloud computing.